MrThiago/Photo-Search-Unsplash-Swift/README.md

-#Swift Photo Search Unsplash
+Swift Photo Search Unsplash
-#

 This App is based from a youtube tutorial, see below for credits

 Add you API Key below (line 13):

-#let client_id = "ADD YOUR CLIENT ID HERE"
+let client_id = "ADD YOUR CLIENT ID HERE"

-You can get an free API key from: https://unsplash.com/developers
+You can get a free API key from: https://unsplash.com/developers

-##Tutorial from iOS Academy
+Tutorial from iOS Academy

 Youtube: https://www.youtube.com/watch?v=IQ4jh4EfVOM